agkozak/polyglot/README.md

 If the exit status of the most recently executed command is other than zero (zero indicating success), the exit status will be displayed to the left of the prompt:

 ![Exit status displayed in `zsh`, `bash`, and `ksh`](img/exit-status.png)

+## Kubernetes Integration

+If you are using Polyglot Prompt with `bash` or `zsh`, you may add the Kubernetes context and namespace to your prompt using the add-on package [polyglot-kube-ps1](https://github.com/agkozak/polyglot-kube-ps1).

 ## Enabling `vi` editing mode in `zsh` and `bash`